Open-QKD-Network/qkd-net/README.md

 and the other, non-adjacent.
 Adjacent nodes section contains the name of the node as key and it's IP address as the value.
 Non-adjacent nodes section contians name of the node as key and the name of the node it's reachable from as value.
-Key's value here will always be one of the nodes mentioned in the adjacent nodes section.
+The node for value here will always be one of the nodes mentioned in the adjacent nodes section.

 ###### config.yaml:

-This file is copied from <top level directory>/qkd-net/qnl/conf/ to
+This file is copied from *qkd-net/qnl/conf/* to *$HOME/.qkd/qnl*.
-$HOME/.qkd/qnl.

 Contains various configuration parameters for the key routing service running as a network layer.